aliyun/aliyun-log-log4j-appender/README.md

 Apache log4j is an Apache Software Foundation Project.
 You can control the destination of the log through Log4j.
 It can be console, file, GUI components, socket, NT event log, syslog.
 You can control the output format for each log as well.
 You can control the generation process of the log through log level.
 The most interesting thing is you can complete the above things through a configuration file and without any code modification.

 You can set the destination of your log to AliCloud Log Service through `Aliyun Log Log4j Appender`.
-But it is important to note that `Aliyun Log Log4j Appender` doesn't support cofigure log's output format.
 The format of the log in AliCloud Log Service is as follows:
 ```
 level: ERROR
 location: com.aliyun.openservices.log.log4j.example.Log4jAppenderExample.main(Log4jAppenderExample.java:16)
 message: error log
+throwable: java.lang.RuntimeException: xxx
 thread: main
 time: 2018-01-02T03:15+0000
+log: 0 [main] ERROR com.aliyun.openservices.log.log4j.example.Log4jAppenderExample - error log
 __source__: xxx
 __topic__: yyy
 ```